Use your credit card like a pro and spend for less these holidays

 Using your credit card on the Internet is a great way to make purchases.
 You can track down pretty much anything you want in any part of the world and have it winging its way to you within a matter of hours.

-If the worst happens, and your credit card details are misappropriated and used fraudulently, you should not panic.
-Under the Fair Credit Billing Act, your bank cannot hold you liable for more than $50 of fraudulent charges.
-Most card providers will not even do this unless you have been incredibly careless.
-Also be aware that lending a wayward sibling your credit card for one purchase and then having them splurge on thousands of dollars worth of goods is not considered fraud.
+If the worst happens, and your credit card details are misappropriated and used fraudulently, don’t panic.
+MasterCard, Visa and American Express have no liability guarantees in place which mean you’re not held liable for unauthorised use of your credit card provided you comply with the terms of their agreements — available from their respective websites.
+Be aware that lending a wayward sibling your credit card for one purchase and then having them splurge on thousands of dollars worth of goods is not considered fraud.
 That would be your liability.
-It’s common sense, really.

 Card providers should also be using the Falcon automated fraud detection service that monitors card purchases.
 Falcon scores each purchase you make, weighing factors such as time of purchase, physical location, dollar amount, merchant name, and past usage patterns.
 If something looks wrong, you will be immediately contacted to verify the purchase.

-Fact is that most of us have probably swindled our way around a particular expensive purchase at some stages when it came to questioning and answer sessions with hubby or wifey.
-The most hilarious part about these moments is that we ALWAYS justify our purchase, no matter how necessary it really was or how expensive.
+At some stage most of us have probably swindled our way around a particular expensive purchase at some stage when questioned by wife or hubby.
+Sometimes comically, we ALWAYS justify our purchase, no matter the usefulness or expense.